 [Section 49I inserted by No. 20 of 2002 s.
 146(1); amended in Gazette 15 Aug 2003 p.
 3686.]

 49J.
-Provisions as to authorities issued to representatives
+Authorising authorised representatives

 (1) The Registrar, on application by the secretary of an organisation of employees to issue an authority for the purposes of this Division to a person nominated by the secretary in the application, must issue the authority.